 Pride and the LGBT+ community

 2022 marks the 50th anniversary of the very first Pride March in the UK.
 There is no doubt that society is vastly different from 1972.
-There is no denying that the LGBT+ community is in a hugely different place to then.
+There is no denying that the LGBTQIA+ community is in a hugely different place to then.

-However, it is important that we never become complacent; the battles, injustices and prejudices having been experienced by the LGBT+ communities must never be forgotten.
+However, it is important that we never become complacent; the battles, injustices and prejudices having been experienced by the LGBTQIA+ communities must never be forgotten.
 And, as we move forwards, I believe very strongly, there is work to be done.
 To reiterate our inclusive vision for Dorset Mind: “We won’t give up until everyone experiencing a mental health problem in Dorset gets support and respect.”

-An example of this came to mind, from my hometown of Leamington Spa, which recently painted a pelican crossing in rainbow colours, to express solidarity with the local LGBT+ communities; and to raise their profile as well as to promote Leamington Spa as a safe and welcoming place for LGBT+ people to live in.
+An example of this came to mind, from my hometown of Leamington Spa, which recently painted a pelican crossing in rainbow colours, to express solidarity with the local LGBTQIA+ communities; and to raise their profile as well as to promote Leamington Spa as a safe and welcoming place for LGBT+ people to live in.

-A popular slogan of the early Gay Rights Movement was “the personal is political” and over the past 50 years the rainbow image has become synonymous with sexuality, and gender identity and LGBT+ rights, as well as more recently being used to promote kindness in the community and support the NHS.
+A popular slogan of the early Gay Rights Movement was “the personal is political” and over the past 50 years the rainbow image has become synonymous with sexuality, and gender identity and LGBTQIA+ rights, as well as more recently being used to promote kindness in the community and support the NHS.

 However, the town’s community neighbourhood Facebook page had to be taken down.
-This was due to the amount of negative, homophobic and disrespectful comments that were shared when people celebrated and congratulated the town council for promoting the town as LGBT+ proud and inclusive.
+This was due to the amount of negative, homophobic and disrespectful comments that were shared when people celebrated and congratulated the town council for promoting the town as LGBTQIA+ proud and inclusive.
 Needless to say, I must repeat myself – although incredible progress has been made in 50 years, the fight is far from over.

-Research shows that mental health problems, like depression and anxiety, are two or three times more common in LGBT+ people and these communities are also at a greater risk of suicide, with worrying stats such as these below (source: Stonewall, 2018):
+Research shows that mental health problems, like depression and anxiety, are two or three times more common in LGBTQIA+ people and these communities are also at a greater risk of suicide, with worrying stats such as these below (source: Stonewall, 2018):

 - Almost half of trans people (46%) have thought about taking their own life in the last year.
 31% of LGB people who aren’t trans said the same.